alongd/RMG-Py/documentation/source/users/arkane/input_pdep.rst

 using the same name labels.
 Transition states must also be previously declared using a ``transitionState()`` function.

-If the optional ``kinetics`` entry is not specified, CanTherm will calculate the required kinetic coefficients on its own.
-The ``kinetics`` entry is particularly useful to specify rates of barrierless reactions (for which CanTherm cannot yet calculate high-pressure limit rates).
+If the optional ``kinetics`` entry is not specified, Arkane will calculate the required kinetic coefficients on its own.
+The ``kinetics`` entry is particularly useful to specify rates of barrierless reactions (for which Arkane cannot yet calculate high-pressure limit rates).

 Currently, the ``reaction()`` function for a pressure-dependent job cannot connect bimolecular reactants to bimolecular products
 (e.g., as in a hydrogen abstraction or disproportionation reaction).